- Docs

 Example:

-$url = Troy\Client\make_fully_qualified_repo_url( 'repo.example.com/path' );
+$url = Troy\Client\make_fully_qualified_repo_url( 'repo.example.org/path' );

-// Returns: 'https://repo.example.com/path/'
+// Returns: 'https://repo.example.org/path/'

 make_troy_api_request()